v1X3Q0/marionet/index.md

 layout: default
 ---

-# the little things that help!
+# Vulnerability Research is fun!

 Noting that vulnerability research isn't an easy field to jump into, I decided to make a gitpage with my exploits out of the office.
 Tasks I'll be covering for the most part are things that took way to much time to do, and had I had a simple blog post with instructions I would have saved a bunch of time.
+I decided to also upload some documentation of a few tools.
 Should anyone have questions, I take emails at v1X3Q0@gmail.com

 [How to build gvfsd](./gvfsd-build-howto.html)